-The effect of the high-speed setting can be seen in fast compression of the shock absorber.
+The effect of the high-speed compression adjuster can be seen in fast compression of the shock absorber.

-Turn adjusting screw all the way clockwise with a socket wrench.
+Turn adjusting screw 1 all the way clockwise with a socket wrench.

-Do not loosen fitting 2!

-Turn counterclockwise by the number of turns corresponding to the shock absorber type.
+- Do not loosen fitting 2! - Turn counterclockwise by the number of turns corresponding to the shock absorber type.